 We suggest booking a place to stay in the highlighted section on this map.
 This area is central, and there are several Underground stations if you need to use public transport.

-We suggest visiting the main tourist attractions around Westminster to start your London itinerary.
+We suggest starting your London itinerary by visiting the main tourist attractions around Westminster.
 This will give you a great feel for the city while seeing some of the most impressive royal and political sites in London.

 Buckingham Palace is the official residence of the UK sovereign and the working headquarters of King Charles.

-State Rooms – For most of the year, you’ll just be admiring the facade, but you can visit the State Rooms between mid-July and late-September.
+For most of the year, you’ll just be admiring the facade, but you can go inside on the State Room visit between mid-July and late-September.
+Book tickets online in advance.

 After visiting Buckingham Palace (if you didn’t do the State Room tour), walk through the beautiful St James’s Park to Horse Guards Parade.